dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 ## Create the database

-In *Program.cs*, modify the `Program` class as shown to create the database if it doesn't exist:
+Update *Program.cs* to create the database if it doesn't exist:

 [!code-csharp[Main](intro/samples/cu30snapshots/1-intro/Program.cs?highlight=1-2,14-18,21-38)]